 However, the amount of fault assigned to them will reduce the amount they can recover.

 Whether speeding is a contributing factor in a car accident case is important because it can make the difference between winning and losing and determine how much compensation you will be awarded.

 An accident can scare anyone.
 A high-speed accident can completely change your life.

-If you're involved in a car accident, you should look for a car accident lawyer who understands the emotional and financial burden a speeding accident can have on you and your family.
+If you were involved in a car accident, look for a car accident lawyer who understands the emotional and financial burden an accident can have on you and your family.

 If you or someone you know has recently been injured in a motor vehicle accident, you may qualify for financial compensation.

 To learn more about your legal rights, contact the team at Helping The Hurt by clicking the button below.

 - Car Accident Questions (7)